Adam Oates: Personal life

-Although Oates left RPI after three years to begin his professional hockey career, he continued his studies during the off-seasons.
-He earned a Bachelor of Science degree in management from the school in 1991.
+Although Oates left RPI after three years to begin his professional hockey career, he continued his studies during the offseasons.
+He earned a Bachelor of Science in Management from the school in 1991.
 While a member of the Bruins, Oates also worked for a brief time with the investment firm Boston Capital Partners.

-Oates is a co-founder of sporting apparel retailer Old Time Hockey, a company that donates a portion of all sales to the NHL emergency assistance fund.
+Oates is a co-founder of sporting apparel retailer Old Time Hockey, which donates a portion of all sales to the NHL emergency assistance fund.
 Oates operated a men's boutique on 69th and 3rd in New York City for a few years, which he discussed when profiled by Harry Rosen.

 His parents are David and Loretta, and he has two sisters: Michelle and Laurel.
-Oates was once engaged to model and actress Darlene Vogel, however the couple cancelled their planned 1998 marriage at the last moment.
+Oates was once engaged to model and actress Darlene Vogel; however, the couple cancelled their planned 1998 marriage at the last moment.
 He also has a house in Osterville, Massachusetts.
+He also founded the Oates Sports Group, where he mentors upcoming hockey players, holding development programs in Boston, Toronto and Minneapolis.